Texas walk in tubs: guidance for seniors, caregivers, and contractors β€” statewide coverage.

 What to look for in hydrotherapy hardware

 Hydrotherapy works best when jets are placed thoughtfully and controls are simple.
-Therefore, we focus on consistent jet performance, predictable controls, and a tub that is easy to maintain.
-Fancy features are not valuable if they create confusion.
+We focus on consistent jet performance, predictable controls, and a tub that is easy to maintain.
+Fancy features are not valuable if they create daily confusion or require excessive upkeep.

-Additionally, many people prefer a system that is quiet and intuitive.
-That is why we recommend discussing how the user actually bathes.
-For example, do they prefer short soaks or long ones?
-Do they want targeted jetting or a broader flow?
+Many Texas customers prefer a system that is quiet and intuitive.
+That is why we discuss how the user actually bathes before recommending a jet configuration.
+Short soaks or long ones?
+Targeted jetting or broader coverage?
+Air bubbles or whirlpool streams?
+All of these shape the right recommendation.

-• Clear controls that are easy to read and reach.
+• Clear controls that are easy to read and reach from a seated position.

-• Consistent jetting so the experience matches expectations.
+• Consistent jetting so the experience matches expectations every time.

 Barrier free pan